bixb922/umidiparser/README.md

 There are no capabilities to modify or create MIDI files.

 ## CPU AND MEMORY (RAM) USAGE
-Parsing on a ESP32 at 200 Mhz CPU clock with Micropython takes about one millisecond per event, and even less if you use the reuse_event_object of the MidiFile object.
+Parsing on a ESP32 at 200 Mhz CPUclock with Micropython takes about one millisecond per event, and even less if you use the reuse_event_object of the MidiFile object.
+Times with CircuitPython on a RP2040 are similar.

 With the reuse_event_object parameter set to true, CPU overhead should be about 15% lower, and less heap is used.

-On the ESP32, parsing a MIDI file with buffer_size=100 and reuse_event_object=True uses about 20kbytes of heap.
-Each event will allocate and free less than 100 bytes of heap, so garbage collections are not frequent if little RAM is available.
+On the ESP32 with MicroPython, parsing a MIDI file with buffer_size=100 and reuse_event_object=True uses about 20kbytes of heap.
+Heap usage on a RP2040 (Raspberry Pi Pico) is similar.
+Each MIDI event parsed will allocate and free less than 100 bytes of heap, so garbage collections are less frequent if little RAM is available.
-Most of the processing such as parsing event data into individual fields is delayed until the information is really needed.
+Most of the processing such as parsing event data into individual fields is delayed until the information is really needed or asked for.

 Frequently used methods have the @micropython.native decorator for speed.

 ## PORTABILITY
-The code is optimized for Micropython, but also works with same functionality under regular Python (CPython).
+The code is optimized for Micropython or CircuitPython.
+It also works with same functionality under regular Python (CPython).
 This allows to develop or test on Linux, Mac or Windows and then port to Micropython.
-Not tested on CircuitPython so far.

 ## CLASSES
 The starting point is the MidiFile object, allowing to iterate through